On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Security

-\textbf{Diffusion models.} The visual input is typically continuous, enabling us to directly leverage gradient-based optimization algorithms to search for a noise that maximizes the loss of the perturbed (adversarial) examples in the model \cite{adv_survey}.
-The magnitude of the noise often is limited below a certain threshold to maintain imperceptibility \cite{adv_1}.
-For example, a typical manner of generating adversarial examples is to impose the gradient of the loss function on natural samples \cite{FGSM}.
-However, the denoising process for diffusion models is iterative instead of a one-time forward process, which makes it challenging to directly employ common adversarial attacks to diffusion models.
-As a solution, \citez{adv_1} sampled multiple noisy versions of adversarial examples and simultaneously input these noise versions into the model, maximizing their collective loss.
-The generated adversarial examples can assist artists in protecting their copyrights in scenarios like style transfer \cite{adv_1} since diffusion models cannot extract useful information from adversarial examples. \citez{adv_2} suggested concerns about the potential misuse of personal images posted on the internet, such as using editing techniques to place individuals in inappropriate scenes, which can fuel rumors.
-To this end, \citez{adv_2} proposed two adversarial attacks for Stable Diffusion, specifically targeting image editing capabilities: the encoder attack and the diffusion attack.
-The stable diffusion model \cite{stable_diffusion} consists of an encoder, a U-net, and a decoder.
-The U-net module \cite{stable_diffusion} is responsible for performing the denoising process.
-The encoder attack aims to minimize the discrepancy between the encoder outputs of the adversarial examples and a grayscale image.
-In contrast, the diffusion attack instead directly decreases the distance between the edited image and a grayscale image.
-Due to storage limitations, only a few denoising steps are executed. \citez{adv_3} investigated adversarial examples against text-to-image diffusion models. \citez{adv_3} searched for a few meaningless characters that can cause a huge shift in the embedding space for given texts.
-By appending the characters to the original text input, the model produces contents quite inconsistent with the original text input.
-Similarly, \citez{adv_4} generated adversarial examples by increasing the distance between the intermediate layer outputs of the given data and adversarial samples.
-The evaluation involves analyzing various intermediate layers, showing that U-Net is the most significant component.
+\textbf{Attacks.} As discussed in Section \ref{section:models}, visual inputs are continuous, meaning that small perturbations do not disrupt the semantic information of an image.
+Thus, gradient-based optimization algorithms can be used to craft adversarial examples by maximizing their losses in the model \citep{adv_survey,model_arch_trans}, while keeping perturbation magnitudes below a certain threshold to maintain imperceptibility.
+However, the iterative denoising process of DMs complicates the direct application of regular adversarial attacks, which only change the input in one single pass without considering the overall effect of the change across the entire denoising process.
+As a solution, \citet{adv_1} sampled multiple noisy versions of adversarial examples and simultaneously input these noise versions into the model, maximizing their collective loss.
+Alteratively, \citet{new_adv_2} maximized the intensity of the noise predicted by DMs to produce adversarial examples.
+The generated adversarial examples can assist artists in protecting their copyrights in scenarios such as style transfer \citep{adv_1} since DMs are unable to extract useful information from adversarial examples. \citet{adv_2} raised concerns about the potential misuse of personal images posted on the Internet, particularly through using editing techniques to place individuals in inappropriate scenes.
+Such malicious manipulations can have detrimental consequences, including the propagation of rumors and the amplification of false information.
+In response, \citet{adv_2} proposed two adversarial attacks tailored for Stable Diffusion, targeting image editing capabilities: the encoder attack and the diffusion attack.
+The stable diffusion model \citep{stable_diffusion} consists of an encoder, a U-net, and a decoder, with the U-net responsible for the denoising process.
+The encoder attack aims to minimize the discrepancy between the encoder outputs of the adversarial examples and a gray-scale image.
+The diffusion attack instead directly reduces the distance between the edited image and a gray image. \citet{new_adv_1} presented a method similar to the encoder attack, but replaced the grayscale image with an original image in a different style. \citet{adv_3} investigated adversarial examples against text-to-image DMs, identifying a small set of meaningless characters that can significantly shift the embedding space for a given input text.
+By appending the characters to the original text input, the model generates a low-quality image.
+Similar work to \citep{adv_3} includes \citep{adv_4} and \citep{adv_5}.
+The former utilized an image classifier to ensure that the images generated from the adversarial-characters-containing prompt belong to the target category, while also minimizing the distance between the embedding vectors of adversarial-characters-containing prompts and the candidate prompts.
+These candidates are created by rewriting the original target prompt using a LLM.
+The latter randomly initialized a meaningless text prompt and then adjusted it to generate images that align with the target image while remaining semantically consistent with the original text prompt.
+This task can be accomplished via genetic-based algorithms.